Your guide to the 40 best hacker movies and movies about cyber crime or cyber security from the past 5 decades

 The Imitation Game (2014)

-The Imitation Game is about a time during World War II when MI6, the newly created British intelligence agency, recruits mathematician Alan Turing (played by Benedict Cumberbatch) and his team to crack the Germany’s Enigma code.
+The Imitation Game is about a time during World War II when British intelligence agency MI6 hired Alan Turing (played by Benedict Cumberbatch) to crack Germany’s top-secret Enigma code.

 The Social Network (2010)